SupposeNot/RAMP/README-dev.md

     LogTo(filename);

 This starts writing your GAP session to a file.
+To stop logging to a file, just type

+    LogTo();

-Then you can use
+Go open your log file and delete the LogTo(); line.
+Now you can use

      Test(filename);